 Remember: Your Visual Identity Is More Than Your Logo

 While your logo may be the most recognizable element of your visual identity, there are many other ways to communicate who you are and what you’re about.
-From your brand colors to typography, make sure you have a fully fleshed out visual identity.
-For more tips on designing it:
+For more tips on creating a strong brand:

-- Follow these tips to design a strong brand identity, form brand name and logo to tagline and value prop.
+- Follow these tips to design a strong brand identity, and use our checklist to design a comprehensive visual identity.

 Of course, if you’re stuck or short on time or resources, we’re happy to chat about how we can help.